sonots/mysql_getlock/README.md

   * Releases the lock.
 Returns true if successfully released a lock.
 * self_locked?
   * Returns true if this lock is currently held by myself.
+* try_lock
+  * Attempts to grab the lock and returns immediately without waits.
+Returns true if successfully acquired a lock

 Options of `MysqlGetlock.new` are: